1587/speaking-exam/00-part2.md

 My answer:

 ```
-The picture is taken in the public park near a lake with many people.
+The picture is taken in a park.

-On the right side, two people are riding a boat on the lake.
+On the right, two people are riding a boat on the lake.
-On the left side, five people are standing on the ground, they are looking at the boat.
+On the left, there are five people standing on the ground and looking at the boat.

-in the background, there are many trees and some lion sculptures[ˈskʌlptʃə]
+in the background, I can see many trees and some sculptures[ˈskʌlptʃə]
 It is a sunny day and the park is beautiful.
 ```